simeononsecurity/simeononsecurity.ch/content/articles/best-code-repositories-comparison/index.en.md

 ### Integration

-- **Microsoft Ecosystem**: If your organization heavily relies on Microsoft technologies (Azure, .NET, Visual Studio, Microsoft 365), Azure DevOps provides seamless integration and optimal performance.
+- **Microsoft Ecosystem**: If your organization heavily relies on Microsoft technologies (Azure, .NET, Visual Studio, Microsoft 365), Azure DevOps provides smooth integration and optimal performance.

 - **Atlassian Ecosystem**: Teams using Jira, Confluence, and other Atlassian tools benefit significantly from BitBucket's native integrations.